maldil/RefactoringMiner/README.md

 60. Remove Thrown Exception Type
 61. Change Thrown Exception Type
 62. Change Method Access Modifier

+# Python Support
+Python support has been addeed to the RefactoringMiner More information can be expected soon.

 # How to build RefactoringMiner